 THE STUDENT TEACHING TRIAD ACTIONS AND ACTIVITIES Classroom and School Leadership Reflective Practitioner Teacher Candidate Acquires an understanding of the community and students' lives outside of the school environment and classroom.
 Becomes a productive collaborative member within the school.
 Communicates with parents effectively.
-Treats students and colleagues with kindness, fairness, patience, dignity, and respect Acts professionally and appropriately.
+Treats students and colleagues with kindness, fairness, patience, dignity, and respect Acts professionally and a ppropriately.
 Accepts constructive criticism and suggestions and incorporates them into subsequent behavior and instruction.
 Accepts all professional responsibilities communicated by the supervising teacher, school, and corporation for instructional and non-instructional duties.
 Demonstrates an understanding of current research and issues within the school community, the teaching profession, and public education.
 Demonstrates initiative and confidence.
 Reflects upon one's philosophy of teaching and oneself as a member of the teaching profession.
 Uses reflection and analytical skills to inform planning and instruction.
 Identifies ways to improve as an individual, as a part of the school community, and as a part of the teaching profession.
 Completes edTPA capstone assessment.
 Supervising Teacher Collaboratively determines a list of "professional responsibilities" for the teacher candidate (taking attendance, supervision, parent communication, teacher meetings, etc.) and reviews and reflects on those responsibilities.
-Collaboratively determines a list of available activities for the teacher candidate.
+Collaboratively determines a list of a vailable activities for the teacher candidate.
 Communicates about professionalism in working with students outside of the classroom.
 Collaboratively reviews and reflects on different types of parent communication and provides the teacher candidate with the available community and school resources to help students.
-Provides examples, reviews, and reflects on appropriate professional behavior.
-Provides constructive criticism and suggestions.
-Communicates all appropriate professional responsibilities.
-Shares information and discusses current research and issues.
+Provides examples, reviews, and reflects on a ppropriate professional behavior.
+Communicates all a ppropriate professional responsibilities.
 Provides examples, reviews and reflects continuously on a philosophy of teaching and the role of reflection from multiple data sources.
 Discusses the use of reflection and analytical skills to inform planning and instruction.
 Discusses ways to improve as a teacher, as part of the school community, and as a member of the teaching profession.
 University Supervisor Communicates and discusses teacher candidate participation in the school community.
 Discusses and reflects on the importance and merit of understanding and participating in the community.
 Communicates with the teacher candidate and supervising teacher.
 Discusses the attributes of being a professional.
 Discusses constructive criticism and suggestions provided, as well as teacher candidate's subsequent behavior and instructions.
 Shares information and discusses research and current issues.
 Communicates with the teacher candidate and supervising teacher.
 Discusses the use of reflection and analytical skills to improve instruction.
 Discusses and reflects on the philosophy of teaching Communicates with the student teacher and supervising teacher.